atournayre/maker-bundle/docs/extending/custom-generators.md

 # Creating Custom Generators

-This guide explains how to create your own custom generators for the Atournayre Maker Bundle.
+This guide explains how to create your own custom generators for the Elegant Maker Bundle.

 ## Overview